 \section{\texttt{GrUES}: Gr\"obner-based Unconditional Equivalence Search}

-In this section, we combine the results of Sections~\ref{sec:grobner},~\ref{sec: traversing} and~\ref{sec: DAG reductions} to develop \texttt{GrUES} (Algorithm~\ref{alg:grues}), a Markov Chain Monte Carlo (MCMC) method \citep{metropolis-hastings,without_likelihoods} for estimating the marginal independence structure of a DAG model.
-Given an independent and identically distributed data set \(X \subsetneq \mathbb{R}^n\), \texttt{GrUES} tries not only to estimate the optimal UEC-representative, denoted by \(\widehat{\U}\) in this section, but also the posterior distribution \(\pi(\U \mid X)\) over all UEC-representatives on \(n\) nodes for a given prior \(\pi(\U)\).
-We describe the algorithm in further detail in Section~\ref{sec:gr-algor} and present results from its application to synthetic data in Section~\ref{sec:appl-synth-data}.
+We now combine the results of Sections~\ref{sec:grobner},~\ref{sec: traversing} and~\ref{sec: DAG reductions} to develop \texttt{GrUES} (Algorithm~\ref{alg:grues}), a Markov Chain Monte Carlo (MCMC) method \citep{metropolis-hastings,without_likelihoods} for estimating the marginal independence structure of a DAG model.
+Given a random sample \(X \subsetneq \mathbb{R}^n\), \texttt{GrUES} not only estimates the optimal UEC-representative, denoted by \(\widehat{\U}\), but also the posterior distribution \(\pi(\U \mid X)\) of UEC-representatives on \(n\) nodes.
+We describe the algorithm in Section~\ref{sec:gr-algor} and apply it to synthetic data in Section~\ref{sec:appl-synth-data}.